MitMaro/git-interactive-rebase-tool/readme/customization.md

 ### Modifier Keys

-Most keybindings can be prefixed with `Shift`, `Control` or `Alt`, followed by a `+`.
+Most bindings can be prefixed with `Shift`, `Control` or `Alt`, followed by a `+`.
 These bindings can also be combined in any order, for example `Alt+Control+Delete`. `Shift` combined with any ASCII alphabetic character will not work and the uppercase character must be used instead.

+### Multiple Key Bindings

+A single action can have multiple bindings by providing a whitespace separate list of keys.
+For example the binding, `"u Control+z Control+Z"` would respond to a keypress of `a`, `Control z` and `Control Z`.

 ### Restricted Keys